 On February 11, 2019, Funimation Entertainment announced it had ended its relationship with one of its most prolific voice actors, Vic Mignogna, because of sexual misconduct accusations.
 The month that led up to their decision and the month that followed can only be described as a shitstorm; fans lashed out, other voice actors took sides, and industry professionals came out of the woodwork.
 The seas have somewhat calmed since then, but I’ve been left wondering: what now?

 For context, in January, just after the Dragon Ball Super movie debuted in theaters, some discussion on Twitter surrounding Mignogna’s behavior at conventions began to swirl.
 The first tweet I saw described accusations going back a decade without any repercussions for the alleged conduct.
 If I’m honest, that first accusation was easy for me to dismiss—people are always making weird claims online, right?
-I’d never met Mignogna myself, but I’d seen plenty of interviews.
+Mignogna denied, and continues to deny, the allegations.
+I’d never met him myself, but I’d seen plenty of interviews.
 He was soft-spoken, charming, and had a lovely smile.
 I was a huge fan of his work, and his acting always made me happy.
 From Edward Elric (Fullmetal Alchemist) and Tamaki Suou (Ouran Host Club) to Broly (Dragon Ball Z), he was one of those rare breeds with an equal knack for heroes and villains.
 It was naïve on my part to think this meant anything with respect to the accusations, because niceness doesn’t equate to innocence.

 After about two weeks of this, the discussion surrounding Mignogna’s behavior reached a place I didn’t think possible.
 Zach Logan, founder of The One Piece Podcast and a Manhattan attorney, tweeted about his own encounter.
 More people who had met Mignogna and worked with him at cons corroborated the same sorts of stories as hushed whispers about his behavior over the past decades came to light.
 After understanding the conversation was a lot bigger than I’d first believed, it was time for a painful reckoning: there was obviously something here.